PacketFabric/terraform-connectivity-cloud-router-nia/README.md

 | bgp_prefixes | No | VPC network subnets | List of supplementary [BGP](https://docs.packetfabric.com/cr/bgp/reference/) prefixes - must already exist as established routes in the routing table associated with the VPC |
 | bgp_prefixes_match_type | No | exact | The BGP prefixes match type exact or orlonger for all the prefixes |

+:warning: **Azure Gateway subnet**

-:warning: **Please ensure that the Virtual Network (VNet) you choose is equipped with a Gateway subnet.
+Please ensure that the Virtual Network (VNet) you choose is equipped with a Gateway subnet.
 This is a critical requirement for setting up a successful connection.
-For more information, refer to [Microsoft Learn](https://learn.microsoft.com/en-us/azure/expressroute/expressroute-about-virtual-network-gateways#gwsub).**
+For more information, refer to [Microsoft Learn](https://learn.microsoft.com/en-us/azure/expressroute/expressroute-about-virtual-network-gateways#gwsub).

 **Note**: The BGP session for Azure is using the following default prefixes: `169.254.247.40/30` (primary) and `169.254.247.44/30` (secondary).
 Also Azure SKU Tier is set to `Standard` and SKU Family to `MeterdData` in the ExpressRoute.
 If you like to be able to customize those, please feel free to open a [GitHub Issue](https://github.com/PacketFabric/terraform-connectivity-cloud-router-module/issues).